democratic-participation/democratic-participation.github.io/README.md

 # A German works council for DL

-- There are efforts to found a works council in DL/Germany
+This site serves to inform you about the current efforts to found a works council in DL/Germany.

 ## Where are we?
 Past: